The number of significant figures in your final answer should match the precision of your data

 Examiner Tips and Tricks

-- In practical papers and Section B calculations, you will lose marks for giving too many or too few significant figures.
+- In practical papers and Section B calculations, you will lose a mark for giving too many or too few significant figures.